History of Monday Night Football: Levy, Griese and Riddick

 The 2020 season saw another major revamp to ESPN's booth, with Steve Levy, Brian Griese, and Louis Riddick, joining lone holdover Lisa Salters.
 ESPN's lead college football commentary team of Chris Fowler, Kirk Herbstreit, and Maria Taylor called the first game of the Week 1 doubleheader (as Fowler and Taylor were already in the New York area handling the US Open for ESPN and the NBA Finals for ABC respectively).
 To formally celebrate the 50th anniversary of Monday Night Football, the Las Vegas Raiders' Week 2 home opener (their first after relocating from Oakland) was simulcast by ABC, the first regular season game the network’s aired in any form since 2005, and given the Megacast treatment with a “watch party” broadcast on ESPN2, which aired its first-ever NFL game in its entirety.
 The Hank Williams Jr. MNF theme was once again dropped, being replaced by a cover of Little Richard's "Rip It Up" by Virginia-based band Butcher Brown.

 Initially, ESPN had an opportunity to air a second MNF doubleheader when the Broncos–Patriots game, originally scheduled on October 4, was postponed to October 12 due to a player testing positive for COVID-19, The game would have been scheduled for a 5:00 p.m.
 ET kickoff with Fowler and Herbstreit working the game.
 However, additional positive tests from New England forced the NFL to reschedule the game to October 18, along with a slew of other rescheduled games involving the Dolphins, Jets, Chargers and Jaguars.

 Later on in the season, ABC simulcast two more MNF games (both involving the Buffalo Bills), and the Wild Card game ESPN usually gets, received the Megacast treatment on ESPN2, ESPN+, and Freeform, airing their first live sports event since the 2002 MLB postseason, when Freeform was known as ABC Family.

 On March 18, 2021, the NFL announced that ESPN had renewed its rights to Monday Night Football.
-Under the new deal, ESPN will gain a Saturday doubleheader on the final weekend of the season beginning in 2021 (which will be simulcast by ABC).
+Under the new deal, both ESPN and ABC will gain a simulcast Saturday doubleheader on the final weekend of the season beginning in 2021.
 And beginning in 2023, it will gain four additional regular season games (with three airing on ABC as Monday doubleheaders, and one Sunday morning NFL International Series game exclusive to ESPN+), flex scheduling beginning in Week 12, the ability to feature up to four teams twice per-season, as well as produce many alternate broadcast feeds of select games, under their Megacast series.
-All MNF games will stream on ESPN+, and ESPN will also gain rights to a divisional playoff game, and two future Super Bowls for ABC.
+All MNF games will stream on ESPN+, and ESPN/ABC will also gain rights to a divisional playoff game, and two future Super Bowls for ABC.